Azure/acr/docs/custom-domain/README.md

       `az acr identity assign -n myregistry --identities [system]`
     - To enable a user-assigned managed identity, with or without a system-assigned identity:
       - [Create](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal) a user-assigned managed identity.
+      - Get the resource ID of the user-assigned identity.
+          - In the portal, go to the identity and select **Properties** under **Settings**.
+          - Alternatively, you may obtain the resource ID using the `az identity show` command in the Azure CLI.
       - Do _one_ of the following:
         - To enable _only_ the user-assigned managed identity: